 - digestive problems

-You can develop teniasis by eating raw or undercooked beef or pork.
-Contaminated food can contain tapeworm eggs (larva) that, when eaten, grow in your intestines.
+You can develop taeniasis by eating raw or undercooked beef or pork.
+Contaminated food can contain tapeworm eggs, or larvae, that grow in your intestines when eaten.
 Fully cooking beef or pork will destroy the larvae so that they cannot live in your body.

-The tapeworm can grow up to 12 feet in length and can live in the intestines for years without being discovered.
+The tapeworm can grow up to 12 feet in length.
+It can live in the intestines for years without being discovered.
 Tapeworms have segments along their bodies.
 Each of these segments can produce eggs.
 As the tapeworm matures, these eggs will be passed out of the body in the stool.

 Poor hygiene can also cause the spread of teniasis.
-Once tapeworm larvae are in human stool, the parasite can be spread though contact with the stool.
-Proper hand washing is needed to help prevent the spread of the infection.
-Teniasis is more common in underdeveloped countries where sanitation and hand hygiene are often substandard.
-Although the infection is not commonly found in the U.S., people who travel to developing nations are at risk for contracting the disease (USDA, 2011).
+Once tapeworm larvae are in human stool, they can be spread through contact with the stool.
+You should wash your hands properly to help prevent the spread of the infection.

-Teniasis is more likely to develop in people that have weakened immune systems and are not able to fight off infections.
-Conditions that may weaken your immune system include:
+Taeniasis is more likely to develop in people who have weakened immune systems and aren’t able to fight off infections.
+Your immune system can weaken due to:

-Most cases of teniasis infection go away with treatment.
+Most cases of this infection go away with treatment.
 Medications prescribed for this condition are typically effective and will cure the infection.

-In some cases, some people develop serious complications from the infection.
+In some cases, serious complications from the infection can occur.
 Tapeworms may block your intestines.
 This may require surgery to correct.
-In some cases, the tapeworm may travel to other parts of the body such as the heart, eye, or brain.
-This condition is called cysticercosis, and it can cause other health problems including seizures or infections in the nervous system.
+In some cases, the tapeworm may travel to other parts of your body such as the heart, eye, or brain.
+This condition is called cysticercosis.
+It can cause other health problems like seizures or infections in the nervous system.

-The most effective way to prevent teniasis is to cook food thoroughly.
-This means cooking meat to a temperature above 140 degrees Fahrenheit for five minutes or more.
+The most effective way to prevent taeniasis is to cook food thoroughly.
+This means cooking meat to a temperature above 140°F for five minutes or more.
 Measure the meat temperature with a cooking thermometer.
 After cooking meat, allow it to stand for three minutes before cutting it.
 This can help destroy any parasites that may be in the meat.

-In the U.S., laws requiring the inspection of animals and meat help reduce the chance that tapeworms will be spread.
+In the United States, laws requiring the inspection of animals and meat help reduce the chance that tapeworms will be spread.

 Proper hand hygiene is also important for preventing the spread of this disease.
-Always wash your hands after using the bathroom.
-If you travel to an area where sanitation is substandard, consider drinking bottled water.
+Always wash your hands after using the bathroom and teach your children to do the same.
+Drink bottled water if you live in or travel to an area where water must be treated.